The Modern Minimalist Home: Using Design to Create Clean Lines

 Getting rid of possessions also helps you psychologically.
 You’re no longer attached to things.
-You have a deeper appreciation for the world and nature and empty space.
+You have a deeper appreciation for the world and nature and space.
 You’ll find yourself thinking more, introspecting, and facing your emotions head-on.

 You’ll be able to sleep better at night.
 You won’t have so many things to stress out about, and you’ll have a lot less to clean.

 Put stuff in your closets and out of site.
 Sometimes, it’s impossible to get rid of personal possessions.
 Maybe you own a lot of family heirlooms or keepsakes.
 Fine.
 Don’t get rid of them, but keep them out of the site (and safe).
 Consider renting storage space so you can empty your home without getting rid of prized possessions.

 Remove dishes, cans, bottles, glass jars, appliances, and anything else from your countertops.
 Toasters and smaller appliances probably don’t need to live here unless you eat toast every single morning.
 You might be surprised by just how much space you have hidden underneath all of the junk on your counter.

 Go through your cupboards and clean them out, getting rid of things that you don’t use often.
 Repeat for all of your drawers.
 If you haven’t used something in a year, it’s unlikely that you’ll ever use it unless it’s a purpose-made item that’s for special occasions or seasonal.
 For most things you haven’t used in more than a year, you can probably safely ditch it and be fine.